-- The property must be able to be acquired with a valid deed free and clear of all encumbrances; - The property must be classified vacant or ready to be sold by owner at contract signing; - Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g. U.S. Department of Agriculture, Rural Development (USDA-RD), Fannie Mae, etc.) and applicable local codes; - All pre-1978 built properties must meet all applicable federal and local standards for lead-based paint; - Properties (New Construction) must have an Occupancy Certification ("Permiso de uso"); - The property must have no substantial adverse environmental factors as determined by an environmental review;
+- The property must be able to be acquired through a valid deed, free and clear of any lien and encumbrance that may affect the PRDOH's rights over the property under the Deed of Mortgage and Restrictive Covenants; - The property must be classified vacant or ready to be sold by owner at contract signing; - The property must not be occupied by tenants at moment of contract signing; - Properties must meet minimum property standards required by the Applicant's primary loan issuer (e.g. U.S. Department of Agriculture, Rural Development (USDA-RD), Fannie Mae, etc.) and applicable local codes;